D. Michael Lynch

-Earl resides in West Deptford, NJ with his beautiful wife, Jennifer, and their two children, Madeline and Zachary.
+Earl Phillips resides in West Deptford, New Jersey with his beautiful wife, Jennifer, and their three children, Madeline, Zachary, and Luke.

 A Graduate of Temple University, Mitchell earned a Bachelors Degree in Music Education while studying classical bass under Robert Kesselman of the Philadelphia Orchestra.
 Mitchell frequently performed with the Temple University Symphony Orchestra, Bass Ensemble, and Temple Theaters, in addition to freelance work in the greater Philadelphia area.
 Mitchell also studied double bass with Regina Barret of the Harrisburg Symphony, and conducting with Emily Threinen and Koji Otsuki.